Can AI Feel Our Spaces? Quantifying Architectural Experience With Visual Language Models

 Have you ever wondered why some spaces feel immediately inviting, while others leave us cold or even uneasy?
-Traditionally, these emotional responses have been hard to quantify or predict—until now.
+Traditionally, these emotional responses have been difficult to quantify or predict with validated design methods.

 At AAIRL, we’re excited to spotlight a compelling step forward in architectural design, led by a collaboration between Gal Guz, Nikolas Martelaro, Gerhard Schubert, and myself.
 Our new research paper, “Quantifying Architectural Experience Using Visual Language Models: Does AI Dream of Rendered Spaces?”, asks a fascinating question: Can advanced AI models predict how humans will emotionally respond to a space, even before it’s built?